ImageMagick/Usage-Markdown/crop/index.md

 ### Crop a Percentage of an Image {#crop_percent}

 The "`-crop`" operator also understands how to crop an image to just a percentage of its original size.
-For example this will half the size of the image.
+For example, this will half the size of the image.

 ~~~
 convert rose:   -crop 50%x+0+0      crop_half.gif